-The Colac Otway Shire is a richly diverse area located less than two hours west of Melbourne, linked by rail and a dual highway.
+The Colac Otway Shire is a rich and diverse rural area located less than two hours west of Melbourne, linked to Victoria's capital city by rail and a dual highway.

-A large proportion of the southern half of the shire is national parkland, boasting waterfalls, bushwalking and some of the most significant environmental assets found in Australia.
+A large proportion of the southern half of the Colac Otway Shire is national parkland, boasting waterfalls, bushwalking and some of the most significant environmental assets found in Australia.

-The northern area of Colac Otway features equally significant environmental features including Lake Colac, Lake Corangamite and the surrounding Ramsar wetlands, overlooked by Red Rock Reserve.
+The northern area of the Colac Otway Shire features equally significant environmental features including Lake Colac, Lake Corangamite and the surrounding Ramsar wetlands, overlooked by Red Rock Reserve.